Apollon77/ioBroker.smartmeter/README.md

 ## changelog
 ### 0.4.2 (27.02.2017)
-* only last try to fix the crashes SIGABRT/SIGSEGV
+* one last try to fix the crashes SIGABRT/SIGSEGV

 ### 0.4.1 (24.02.2017)
 * Fix potential hanging communication with D0 Serial